freerasmea/freerasmea.github.io/_posts/2016-12-28-happy-holidays.md

   work.
 And she’s home because of you!
 Please continue to support the defense fund by making a generous donation NOW!
 ---
-## Happy Holidays from Rasmea & her Defense Committee
+## Happy Holidays from Rasmea & Her Defense Committee

 Dear Friends and Supporters,